 Our Code of Conduct booklet has been formulated with the wellbeing and safety of all pupils and adults within the school community in mind and to enable the school to function efficiently as a place of learning.
-The code is regularly and explicitly shared with all pupils and staff during whole school worship and within their class groups.
+The code is regularly and explicitly shared with all pupils and staff during whole school assemblies and within their class groups.
 It is displayed throughout the school for all members of the school community to see and refer to.
-A summary of the code is shared with all new parents on entry to the school in order that they too can actively and effectively support the school in developing positive pupil behaviour.
-The Code of Conduct is reviewed and revised regularly, in line with our policy development & review cycle, or sooner if required.
+A summary of the code is shared with all new parents (in the Pupil Admissions Booklet) in order that they too can actively and effectively support the school in developing positive pupil behaviour.
+The Code of Conduct is reviewed and revised regularly, in line with our Policy Development & Review cycle, or sooner if required.